oddkiva/sara/doc/sphinx/source/descriptors.rst

 :math:`\mathcal{P}_{ij}` into a histogram :math:`\mathbf{h}_{ij} \in
 \mathbb{R}^O` of *gradient orientations*, where the orientations are binned into :math:`O` principal orientations.
-Again with trilinear interpolation, we compensate with the noisy orientation :math:`\theta` and as a result
+Again with trilinear interpolation, we compensate for the noisy orientation :math:`\theta` and as a result

 .. note::
    The histogram bins :math:`\mathbf{h}[i, j, o]` **overlap** as each of them